Himanshu-Adhikari/CompilerDesignLabWork/README.md

 8. Design a LEX Code to extract all html tags in the given HTML file at run time and store into Text file given at run time.

+In Order to run any .lex or .l File first you need to lex tool or flex tool in your system and then follow the below steps

+lex test.lex
+gcc lex.yy.c
+./a.out